mahmood-sajjadi/stan-web-coding-challenge/README.md

-# Stan Coding Challenge
+# Stan Web Coding Challenge

-> Welcome to the Stan Coding Challenge!
+> Welcome to the Stan Web Coding Challenge!

 ## Overview

-To complete this challenge, you will need to write a simple [React](https://facebook.github.io/react/) based web app, and provide us the source files to be built.
+To complete this challenge, you will need to write a simple [Svelte](https://svelte.dev/), [React](https://react.dev/), or equivalent web app.

 The purpose of this challenge is to assess your **skills and approach to composing a simple web app** given a set of screens and an API feed.
 We will also assess the **generated HTML, CSS, and JS** output.

-This challenge is expected to take about 2-4 hours.
+This challenge is expected to take around 2-4 hours.

 ## The Challenge

 It's pretty simple.
-Using the provided screens as a reference, you'll need to build a set of React components to render the app.
+Using the provided screens as a reference, you will need to build a set of components to render the app.
 You'll also need to request a JSON feed, filter that data, and use the relevant fields.

 Although this is a basic exercise, we'll be looking for **simple, well-designed, performant, and tested code** in the submission.

-Please include a `README` with setup instructions, and any tests or other documentation you created as part of your solution.
+Please include a `README` with the setup instructions, and any tests or other documentation you created as part of your solution.

-Also, add the following info to your `README`:
+You may also add the following information to your `README`:

 - How did you decide on the technical and architectural choices used as part of your solution?
 - Are there any improvements you could make to your submission?